Choose another writer in this calendar:

 The background of Topaz (1967) was like from a spy story.
 An exiled French diplomat, who did not support DeGaulle's foreign policy, approached Uris with papers containing information about French Intelligence Service.
 The publication of Topaz caused a serious conflict inside the French government.
 When Alfred Hitchcock decided to adapt the book into screen, Uris wrote for him the screenplay, but Hitchcock was not impressed.
 The final scrip was written by Samuel A. Taylor, who had worked with the director in Vertigo.
 The location filming in Paris was delayed.
 André Malraux, the French Minister of Culture, withdrew the crew's shooting permit as he felt the film was anti-French.
 At least three different versions for the ending were shot and later Hitchcock regarded the film as a complete disaster.
 Philippe Thyraud de Vosjoli, the former French diplomat and intelligence official, sued Uris for breach of contract.
 Evetually he was awarded royalties from the book and film version.

 In The Haj (1984) Uris returned to the lands of Palestine.
 It depicted the lives of Palestinian Arabs from World War I to Suez war of 1956.
 One of the central characters is Ishmael, born in Palestine during the riots of 1936.
 "I am Ishmael", starts the first chapter, not "Call me Ishmael."
 "Do not forget," he says, "my esteemed reader, that we Arabs are unusually gifted in matters of fantasy and magic.
 Did we not give the world A Thousand and One Nights?"
 Uris was threatened by some extremist Arab groups although this time the tragedy in the Middle East was seen through the experience of the Arab nations.
-Mitla Pass (1988) was an semiautobiographical account of the Sinai campaign of 1956.
+Mitla Pass (1988), which Uris devoted to his sister Essie, was an semiautobiographical account of the Sinai campaign of 1956.
 The protagonist is Gideon Zadok, a gifted young author of a successful World War II novel.
 He travels to Israel, determined to find material for a new book.
 There he meets Natasha Solomon, a survivor of the Holocaust.
 Gideon is torn between her and his love for his wife, who supported him when he was an aspiring writer.
 On the eve of the '56 Sinai War, Gideon joins the Israeli forces.
-He is parachuted to the key junction of Mitla Pass, deep behind enemy lines.
+"God knows he doesn't write like Hemingway, but I hear he drinks as well," says the character of Ben-Gurion to his adviser.
+Gideon is parachuted to the key junction of Mitla Pass, deep behind enemy lines.

 For further reading: Leon Uris: Life of a Best Seller by Ira Bruce Nadel (2010); Leon Uris: A Critical Companion by Kathleen Shine Cain (1998); Contemporary Popular Writers, ed. by David Mote (1997); World Authors 1950-1970, ed. by John Wakeman (1975)